The Doobie Brothers: Return to permanent touring

 The band has toured continuously since 1993.
-In 1995, they reunited with McDonald for a co-headlining tour with the Steve Miller Band.
+In 1995 they reunited with McDonald for a co-headlining tour with the Steve Miller Band.
 The "Dreams Come True" tour featured all three primary songwriters and singers and reflected all phases of the band's career.
 Bumpus rejoined for the 1995 tour, with McCracken replacing the absent Knudsen and Bernie Chiaravalle sitting in for McFee.

+On January 28, 1996, they performed during the Super Bowl XXX pre-game show at Sun Devil Stadium in Tempe, Arizona.

 A 1996 double live album, Rockin' Down the Highway: The Wildlife Concert, featured McDonald on three of his signature tunes.
-McDonald remains an occasional special guest to this day and has joined the group for benefits, private corporate shows, and parties (such as the wedding reception of Liza Minnelli and David Gest).
+McDonald was a reoccurring special guest with the group for benefits, private corporate shows and parties (such as the wedding reception of Liza Minnelli and David Gest, their former advance publicist), until returning as a permanent member in 2019.

-On January 28, 1996, they performed during the Super Bowl XXX pre-game show at Sun Devil Stadium in Tempe, Arizona.
-In mid-1996, Ockerman was replaced by keyboardist Guy Allison (ex-Moody Blues and Air Supply).
+In mid-1996, Ockerman was replaced by keyboardist Guy Allison (ex–Moody Blues and Air Supply).
 Saxophonist Marc Russo (ex-Yellowjackets) joined in early 1998, replacing Hull.

-In the late 1990s, the band obtained an injunction preventing confusing or misleading uses of "The Doobie Brothers" moniker in advertisements promoting a tribute band featuring former members McCracken, Bumpus and Shogren.
+In 1999 the band obtained an injunction preventing a tribute band featuring former members McCracken, Bumpus and Shogren from performing under any variation of the "Doobie Brothers" name.

 The 2000s

-In 1999, Rhino Records released the group's first box set, Long Train Runnin': 1970–2000, which featured remastered tunes from the band's entire catalog, a new studio recording of the live concert staple "Little Bitty Pretty One", and an entire disc of previously unreleased studio outtakes and live recordings.
-Rhino's release the following year, Sibling Rivalry, was the band's first new studio album since 1991.
-The material reflected contributions from both Knudsen and McFee, ranging from rock to hip-hop, jazz, adult contemporary, and country.
+In 1999 Rhino Records released the group's first box set, Long Train Runnin': 1970–2000, which featured remastered tunes from the band's entire catalog, a new studio recording of the live concert staple "Little Bitty Pretty One" and an entire disc of previously unreleased studio outtakes and live recordings.
+And Rhino's release the following year, Sibling Rivalry, was the band's first new studio album since 1991.
+The material reflected contributions from both Knudsen and McFee, ranging from rock to hip-hop, jazz, adult contemporary and country.
 The album sold poorly, reflecting the declining sales throughout the adult-oriented rock musical scene.

 On June 22, 2001, while heading to a show at Caesars Tahoe in Lake Tahoe, Hossack suffered multiple fractures in a motorcycle accident on Highway 88 and had to be airlifted to a Sacramento-area hospital, where he underwent surgery.
 Drummer and percussionist M. B. Gordy was recruited to fill in for Hossack.
 After being sidelined for months, Hossack returned to the band in mid-2002.
 Gordy remained with the band as an auxiliary percussionist until 2005.

-Saxophonist Ed Wynne, from the Wayne Brady Show, filled in for Marc Russo for the Doobies' 2002 summer tour.
+Saxophonist Ed Wynne filled in for Marc Russo on the Doobies' 2002 summer tour.

-On October 26, 2004, the Doobie Brothers released Live at Wolf Trap, a live album that was recorded at Wolf Trap National Park for the Performing Arts in Vienna, Virginia on July 25 of that year.
+On October 26, 2004, the Doobie Brothers released Live at Wolf Trap, a live album recorded at Wolf Trap National Park for the Performing Arts in Vienna, Virginia on July 25 of that year.
 The album features the final recordings of drummer and vocalist Keith Knudsen, who died in February 2005.
+Ed Toth, from the band Vertical Horizon, took over for Knudsen.